rhobbie/Sim704/README.md

 For documentation links see below.

-Configuration options in the xml file.
+These are the configuration options in xml the file:
 (For examples see the Mkf2 repository)

 ```xml
  <MT>